Deviation frequencies of Brownian path property approximations

 \subsubsection{\textbf{Moment asymptotics of the Borel-Cantelli overlap count }}

 \\

-The proofs of Theorem~\ref{thm:asL}, items b) and c), rely on the idea of quantifying the overlap statistics as developed in \cite{EH22}.
+The proofs of Theorem~\ref{thm:asL}, items b) and c), rely on the idea of quantifying the overlap statistics as developed in \cite{EHS26} (see also \cite{EH22}).
 However, the overlap statistic used in item c), does not start at $n=1$, but at some large value $n=N+1$ since we deal with the remainder of a convergent series up to $n=N$.
 For convenience, and since it is not in the literature, we present the respective asymptotic results for the remainder of the overlap statistics starting at $N$ below for independent increments.
 This is a generalization of Corollary 3 in \cite{EH22}.
+We point out that such an improvement of integrability is not possible in general for $\m$.

-\begin{prop} Given a probability space $(\Omega, \aA, \PP)$,consider an independent family of events $(E_n)_{n\in \NN_0}$.
+\begin{prop} Given a probability space $(\Omega, \aA, \PP)$, consider an independent family of events $(E_n)_{n\in \NN_0}$.
 We define for $N\in \NN_0$

 and assume the existence of a continuous, decreasing, invertible function $L: (0, \infty)\ra (0, \infty)$ satisfying $L(m) = C_m$, $m\in \NN_0$.
 Then for all $N\in \NN_0$ we have for any $\delta>1$, and all $r>0$,